ACCUPLACER Math Study Guide

 More about the ACCUPLACER Math Test

 The ACCUPLACER math test was designed by the same organization that creates the SAT exam each year.
 However, you’ll find that it’s a very different sort of test.
 For one, it's untimed, which lets you breathe a bit easier as you work your way through the exam.
 Also, it’s a computer-adaptive test, which means the difficulty of each question will rise and fall as you answer questions.
 Get one right and the next question is harder.
 Get one wrong and the next one is easier.
 Over time, this matches the questions to your skill level, and your final score is a factor of how many questions you answer correctly and their level of difficulty.
-Some of the math concepts on the exam include:
+Some of the math concepts on the ACCUPLACER test include:

 Fundamental Arithmetic: